codatio/codat-docs/docs/sync-for-expenses/sync-process/sync-process-explained.md

 ### Check transactions

-Once the sync has completed, you should check whether the transactions were successfully sync'd to the accounting package - this can be done via the [transaction metadata endpoint](/sync-for-expenses-api#/operations/get-sync-transactions)
+Once the sync has completed, you should check whether the transactions were successfully synced to the accounting package.
+This can be done via the [transaction metadata endpoint](/sync-for-expenses-api#/operations/get-sync-transactions)

 ```http title="Transaction status"
 GET https://expensesync.codat.io/companies/{companyId}/syncs/{syncId}/transactions